vanshkharbanda93-alt/IMC_Prosperity_4/README.md

 The `dashboard/` folder contains a Streamlit/Plotly dashboard used to inspect strategy behaviour.
 It parses Prosperity-style logs and csv fles and helps visualize PnL by product, price paths, spreads, fills, positions, and what happened after our trades.

 The dashboard was useful from the earlier rounds onward.
-During Round 5, it became even more important because we had to look at the features of 50 products and performing data analysis for all of them individually was not possible.
+During Round 5, it became even more important because we had to look at the features of 50 products and an EDA for all of them individually would take a lot of time.

 ## External References